kynda/joehallenbeck.com/_pages/resume.md

 Work Experience
 -------------------------------------------------------------------------------

+**Developer,** Fullbay, Phoenix, AZ 12/2018 -- Present

+- Worked in a fast-growing start up producing a SAAS solution for the heavy-duty equipment repair industry.
+Saw teams scale from two to over a dozen individual contributors in the first year.
+Worked on migrating early MVP to modern PHP standards, established a git-flow workflow with the team and introduced Agile project management practices.  -Implemented point of sale software through WorldPay that processes $2+ million monthly card-present and card-not-present transactions.
+- Coordinated with partners to co-develop interoperable APIs allowing for communication between our software and theirs.
+- Used AWS Serverless services (Cloud Formation, Lambda, SNS, SQS) and Nodejs to create an event-based routing system allowing for concurrent and "eventually consistent" operations to be offloaded from the main client-facing server and onto a distribution of PHP applications.
+Opening doors for scaling operations to meet new demand.

 **Software Engineer,** Research Square, Durham, NC 1/2015 -- 11/2018

 - Supported legacy software and new feature development of an enterprise Zend